Paris to Naples by train: Frecciarossa arrived at Milan Centrale. General information for train travel in Europe Trains from Paris to other cities |

 -

-Option 3 - running normally, through Switzerland so unaffected by the landslide.
+Option 3 - running normally, unaffected by the landslide.

 This also gets you from Naples to Paris in a single day.
 Under normal circumstances it's slightly less convenient than options 1 or 2 because it involves two changes rather than one and it's a little more expensive.
 But while the landslide blocks the direct route it's the fastest and most comfortable option with some great scenery in the Alps.